PharosVPN

 Five hard constraints the design defers to.

-- Operate with the controller offline.
-If the controller is down, every node keeps serving existing tunnels indefinitely.
-Control plane, not data-plane dependency.
-The same applies to clients: a client connects from cached profiles when the account service is unreachable.
+• Survive a controller outage.
+The controller is always-on and continuously reconciles the fleet, but it is a control-plane, not a data-plane, dependency: if it is briefly unavailable, every node keeps serving existing tunnels indefinitely.
+The same applies to clients — a client connects from cached profiles when the account service is unreachable.

 §2 · the three node roles + clients